justintse-cal/hk-random-route/README.md

 # HK 隨機路線 · HK Random Route

 A web app that generates random jogging and walking routes over the **HK 3D Pedestrian Network**, filtered by your criteria.
-Pick an origin, choose a distance and route preferences, and get a random loop, one-way, or out-and-back route you can follow live, export as GPX, or share with a link.
+Pick an origin, choose a distance and route preferences, and get a random loop or one-way route you can follow live, export as GPX, or share with a link.

 > Visit the live app [here](https://hk-random-route.vercel.app/).